 For over 40 years, our professional and caring staff have helped thousands through their process of recovery.
-From our West Los Angeles locations, we serve adults of all ages experiencing life stressors, mental health issues, coexisting substance misuse, and, those who are homeless.
+From our Greater Los Angeles locations, we serve adults of all ages experiencing life stressors, mental health issues, coexisting substance misuse, and, those who are homeless and/or former incarceration.

 In 2020, the COVID-19 pandemic expedited the release of many incarcerated individuals.
 The ‘Bandera Residences’ are two, bridge housing programs, providing a total of 40 men with mental health issues who are being released from incarceration into our care.

-In 2019, with new funding from DHS, the Center opened the “Fisher House,” a bridge housing program located in the South-Central area of Los Angeles.
-The Fisher House brings 43 men with mental health issues who are being released from incarceration into our care.
-While they are a resident at the Fisher House, individuals will be linked to both mental and traditional health care services as they are assisted in finding permanent housing.
-The Fisher House is supported by the generosity of Actress/Director/Mental Health Advocate Joely Fisher and the Fisher Family.
+In 2019, with new funding from DHS, the Center opened the “Fisher Place,” a bridge housing program located in the South-Central area of Los Angeles.
+Fisher Place brings 43 men with mental health issues who are being released from incarceration into our care.
+While they are a resident at Fisher Place, individuals will be linked to both mental and traditional health care services as they are assisted in finding permanent housing.
+Fisher Place is supported by the generosity of Actress/Director/Mental Health Advocate Joely Fisher and the Fisher Family.

 In 2018, Alcott leased and rehabilitated a space adjacent to its main site, adding a dual-purpose Art Gallery to house client art, art activities and additional office space for a newly funded DMH ‘Full-Service Partnership’ (FSP) program.
 The FSP program, Alcott’s most intensive DMH program, works specifically with adults being released from incarceration providing 24/7 wrap-around treatment designed to stabilize, house and reintegrate them into the community.